HR 100 Employment Policies

 - After the minor has had a chance to become familiar with the job, a check should be made to determine that he or she is performing it safely.

-- If a minor is employed in a lab, the Policy Governing Minors in Yale Laboratories must be followed.
+- If a minor is employed in a lab, the Minors Participating in Research or Clinical Activities must be followed.

 There are other special situations, including, for example, cooperative work-study programs, in which minors may be employed under specified conditions.
 All employment of minors must be approved in advance by the Staffing and Career Development Department.